 We pray for the willingness of Mary, to accept an assignment from the Lord, and say yes, despite the consequences.

-We pray for the love and servanthood of Christ, who laid down his life for not only His friends but also his enemies.
+We pray for the love and servanthood of Christ, who laid down his life for not only His friends, but also for his enemies.
 May you love and serve your coworkers in your workplace as He loves and serves you.

 May we hear the Lord say to each of us, as He did to Daniel through the Angel Gabriel - “You had no sooner started the prayer when the answer was given.
 And now I’m here to deliver the answer to you.
 You are much loved!” - Daniel 9:23,The Message